Interior decoration tips for updating your bedroom

 Add some style to your bedroom with these affordable updates and turn your room into a sanctuary.

 AGL is powering The Block on Channel 9 in 2019.
-This year couples will renovate the Oslo Hotel in St Kilda into five top-end, three-story homes.
+This year couples will renovate the Oslo Hotel in St Kilda into five top-end, three-storey homes.